t-raver9/toy-robot/README.md

 * **REPORT**: this will log the current location and direction of the robot, in the format **X,Y,DIRECTION**
 * Aside from a place command that puts the robot off the board, any commands of an invalid format will be ignored

+## Instructions
+Once you've cloned this repo and installed node, update the input.txt to take your toy robot on the journey you desire.
+Once your route is prepared, run node src/app/toyRobot.js from your command line.

 Happy roboting!